-The emergency at this point takes precedent.
+The emergency at this point takes precedence.
 Do what you need to do.
 Your work will still be waiting for you when you get back.

 If possible, take your phone along and send a quick text or email to your clients (if you have a deadline you know you will miss.)

-Also remember that not everything is an emergency.
-Emergencies are typically fairly infrequent in nature and come up unexpectedly.
+Also, remember that not everything is an emergency.
+Emergencies are typically relatively infrequent and come up unexpectedly.

 A scheduled doctor appointment is NOT an emergency.
 Neither is a grocery shopping expedition.